 Pair Trading in Crypto

-Pair trading is a popular form of statistical arbitrage in the crypto market.
+Pair trading is a popular form of statistical market.
 It involves taking a long position in one cryptocurrency and a short position in another, expecting that the price of the two will converge over time.
 For example, if Bitcoin and Ethereum typically move in tandem but Bitcoin suddenly drops while Ethereum remains stable, a trader might short Ethereum and go long on Bitcoin, expecting their prices to realign.

 Get Started with Crypto Arbitrage: Selecting the Right Exchanges